Marie-L/platform/notes.md

 - click the URL to open the browser and you should see your message printed
 - install python-dotenv, to register environment variables that i'd like to be automatically imported when i run the flask command `pip install python-dotenv` then `FLASK_APP=platform.py
 `
+- make templates dir and `index.html` with `{{ }}` placeholders which represent the parts of the page that are a variable which will only be known at runtime
+- in routes.py create mock object for user
+- add `render_template('index.html', title='Home', user=user)`

 #### Project structure
 ```